jsbin/loop-protect/README.md

 # loop-protect

-JS Bin's loop protection implementation.
+JS Bin's loop protection implementation as a reusable library.

 This code protects most cases where user code includes an infinite loop using a `while`, `for` or `do` loop.